Built for the genealogy community

 Cemetery transcription projects die in Excel spreadsheets — volunteer contributions pile up in shared drives with no public-facing archive, no search, and no attribution

-Cemetery transcription is one of the most labor-intensive and genuinely valuable contributions a genealogical community can make — walking every row of a rural churchyard or a county-seat municipal cemetery, recording inscription data (name, birth year, death year, epitaph text, gravestone condition, GPS coordinates), photographing each stone, and assembling a searchable record that may be the only surviving evidence of a family member's birth year when vital records were never kept or have been lost.
-The community organizations that conduct these projects — county genealogical societies, local historical societies, surname-specific volunteer groups — typically manage contributions through a combination of Excel spreadsheets shared via Google Drive, email threads coordinating volunteer schedules, and PDFs of completed section records posted to organizational websites that haven't been updated since 2018.
+Cemetery transcription is one of the most labor-intensive and genuinely valuable contributions a genealogical community can make — walking every row of a rural churchyard or a county-seat municipal cemetery, recording inscription data, photographing each stone, and assembling a searchable record.
+The community organizations that conduct these projects typically manage contributions through a combination of Excel spreadsheets shared via Google Drive, email threads, and PDFs posted to organizational websites that haven't been updated since 2018.
 None of this infrastructure is searchable by external search engines.
-When a researcher working a specific surname line searches for records from a particular county, the transcription project that documented those names is invisible to the search query because it's buried in a Google Drive folder or a PDF attachment on a dormant organizational site.
-The volunteer contributors receive no public attribution for their work.
-The project coordinator has no mechanism to recruit additional transcription volunteers with a targetable search-visible invitation, no way to post photographic evidence alongside transcription data, and no ability to offer a member-only extended research report to researchers who want the full context beyond the transcription.
-A VeloCMS cemetery transcription project blog makes the work publicly discoverable, gives individual contributors byline attribution on their section posts, and enables a paid member tier for researchers who want transcription pairs with enhanced contextual documentation.
+A VeloCMS cemetery transcription project blog makes the work publicly discoverable, gives individual contributors byline attribution, and enables a paid member tier for researchers who want transcription pairs with enhanced contextual documentation.

 Built for the three core genealogy audiences